 (f) Be subject to inspection by officers duly appointed by the competent authority;

 (g) Be worded in plain language and, for submission as part of an application for approval of a plan of work, prepared in an official language of the Authority.

+[(h) Be gender-sensitive, and specifically address women’s security, and any other issues relevant to ensuring maritime safety measures are applied equitabley and inclusively for a diverse workforce.]

 2. The Maritime Security Plan must contain, as a minimum: